pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-The greatest threat to a Legacy is not market competition, regulatory change, or economic downturnâ€”it is internal conflict.
+The greatest threat to a Legacy is not market competition, regulatory change, or economic downturn—it is internal conflict.
 The adage "shirtsleeves to shirtsleeves in three generations" exists because most families fail to govern themselves as effectively as they govern their businesses.

 **Volume VI: Family Governance & Succession** provides the constitutional framework for the OHU-PNR family.
 It transforms a group of related individuals into a disciplined, aligned, and high-performing governing body.